hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 1 Reliable, Scalable, and Maintainable Applications.md

 Good operability means making routine tasks easy, allowing the operations team focus their efforts on high value activities.
 Data systems can do various things to make routine tasks easy:

-- Providing visibility into the runtime behavior of the system, with good monitoring
+- Providing visibility of the system
-- Providing good support for automation and integration with standard tools
 - Avoiding dependency on individual machines
-- Providing good documentation and an easy-to-understand operational model
-- Providing good behavior, giving admins to override the system's defaults
 - Self-healing where possible
-- Exhibiting predictable behavior, minimizing surprises
+- etc.

 #### Simplicity: Managing Complexity

 Small software projects are simple, when they grow they become complex.

 This complexity slows down everyone who needs to work on the system, further increase the cost of maintenance.

  A complex software project described as a "big ball of mud".

 There are several symptoms of complexity:
+- explosion of state space
 - Explosion of complexity
 - Explosion of state space
 - Tight coupling of modules